ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 The node is an actor, a decision (action/reaction), or a rationale.
 Nodes are connected via:

 * Binding the Action (Who) - Any action must be bound to a set of actors.
-A useful trick is grouping then drilling down in hierarchical fashion.
+Useful tricks: grouping/drilling down, visualising being the actor.
+It's always a bunch of people somewhere!
 * Visualising the Action (What) - In terms of deterministic or semi-deterministic framework.
 * Understanding the Past Context (Why) - What was the action that this was a reaction to?
 And why?
 * Projecting the Future Context - Connect to future reactions by relevant actors What reactions will come of this?

 We can do this recursively and build up and understanding of a situation, and how it evolves in the future.
 Like the Bene Gesserit or Mentat ability to see into the future in Dune.
 It's alot of hard work!

+Possible framework:

+0. Observe some action/reaction.
+1. Group and drill down the various actors in in the situation.
-One possible idea is to, given some situation or action, try and put yourself in the shoes/perspectives of all relevant reacting actors and their potential reactions.
-On a piece of paper or in an editor.
+2. Put yourself in the mind/perspectives of all relevant reacting actors and their potential reactions.
 Then go through each one, and see how they behave.

 Emmanuel Derman has the same view: